jnthnrzr/noted/README.md

 # Noted

-A note-taking app built with Django and React.
+A note-taking app with login authorization.
+Users can create new notes, read, update, or delete saved ones once logged in.

 ## Secrets